primeqa/primeqa/examples/datagen_with_al/README.md

-# Training with Active Learning
+# Training with Active Learning (AL)

+The following instructions allow to reproduce results from the paper [Improving Low-Resource Question Answering using Active Learning in Multiple Stages](https://arxiv.org/abs/2211.14880).

 ## Installation